elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 end
 ```

-This means we're able to make changes to all our player field data, and we're
+Keep in mind that this change will cause many of our tests to break because
+we're adjusting the required fields without changing the valid attributes in
+our tests.
+But we'll continue to work on these features throughout this chapter
+and fix the tests soon.

-adding a couple of quick validations to ensure data is structured properly.
+We were able to add a couple of quick validations to ensure data is structured
-More importantly, we're piping into our new `put_pass_hash/1` function, which
+properly.
+More importantly, we're piping into our new `put_pass_digest/1`
-will encrypt passwords using the `comeonin` dependency that we added.
+function, which will encrypt passwords using the `comeonin` dependency.

+Our new `put_pass_digest/1` function takes in the player `changeset`, and then
+we add a `case` statement to determine whether or not it is valid.
+If the
+`changeset` is valid, we're using our new dependency to hash the `password`
+field with `Comeonin.Bcrypt.hashpwsalt(pass)`, and then store the hash in the
+`password_digest` field using the `put_change/3` function.
+This is the reason
+we set the `password` field to `virtual: true` in the player schema, because
+we're only going to store the hash in the `player_digest` field.

+In the event that the `changeset` was not valid, we just return it at the
+bottom of our `put_pass_digest/1` function without any changes.

 ## Authentication Plug